 Challenge 1 - Get Moving: Warmer temperatures, longer days, and a touch of spring fever can be good incentive to increase your activity level by going outside to explore your neighborhood, a local park, a new walking path, or your own backyard.
 Adults need 2 1⁄2 hours a week of physical activity, and children need 60 minutes a day.
 To tie in St. Patrick's Day check out the 10 Easy Ways to add Green to your Day list below.

 Challenge 2 - Add Color: To fuel outdoor adventures, add more color to your plate.
 Be a good role model and serve/encourage your family to see how many different colored fruits and vegetables they can eat at a meal.
 Try the Power Smoothie below.
-It includes fruits and veggies from at least four colors of the rainbow, or visit Fruits and Veggies More Matters and try one new way to enjoy spinach.
+It includes fruits and veggies from at least four colors of the rainbow, or visit our Spinach page and try one new way to enjoy spinach.

 10 Easy Ways to add Green to Your Day